AkashP27/API/S3/README.md

 - add your current IP address to the MongoDB database's IP whitelist to allow connections (this is needed whenever your ip changes)

-#### Step 3: Create mailtrap account
+#### Step 3: Create AWS account

-- Visit [mailtrap.io](https://mailtrap.io/) to get the credentials.
+- Visit [AWS](https://aws.amazon.com/) to start S3 service and get credentials for the bucket

 #### Step 4: Create the Environment File

-- Create a file named config.env in the /JWT directory.
+- Create a file named config.env in the /S3 directory.
 - Copy all variables from tmp.env and paste inside config.env This file will store environment variables for the project to run.